A guide to buying Puerh – high-end edition

 A combination of these factors:

-1. Marketing and hype: if you’ve heard people talking about this tea online, it’s nearly guaranteed a high % of the price is due to hype.
-If the producers has flashy marketing, same.
+1. Marketing and hype: If you’ve heard people talking about this tea online, it’s nearly guaranteed a high % of the price is due to hype.
+If the producer has flashy marketing, same.

-4. Quality: generally the highest % of price really going into quality material can be found in private labels, custom productions and tea from factories no one is talking about (Mengku is an example of a biggest producer that was never hyped).
+4. Quality: Generally the highest % of the price really going into quality material can be found in private labels, custom productions, and tea from factories no one is talking about (Mengku is an example of a biggest producer that was never hyped).

-In short: both for producers and online shop, there’s the ones with very high reputation and marketing where you get a basic guarantee what you buy is decent but you pay dearly for this privilege, and then there’s “everywhere else” where quality could be poor or really great relatively unpredictably and you need to trust your judgement in sampling.
-This is the main trade-off of buying higher quality puerh.
+In short: both for producers and online shops, there’s the ones with a very high reputation and marketing where you get a basic guarantee what you buy is decent, but you pay dearly for this privilege, and then there’s “everywhere else” where quality could be poor or really great relatively unpredictably, and you need to trust your judgement in sampling.
+This is the main trade-off of buying higher quality Puerh.

 Some known boutique producers (T3 and T4)